yoyomyo/yoyomyo.github.io/index.md

 Hello.
 My name is Yun (pronounced e-wing).
 I am a visually and food motivated software engineer living in Oakland.
 I love languages and patterns.
-This blog is where I document the things I read/created.
+This site is where I document the things I read/created.

 # Projects